keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 Run configurations individually in Keboola Flows for more efficient workflow management.
 You can fine-tune which rows to run in advanced settings for greater control.

-Use the menu next to each configuration row in the UI for executing specific configurations as needed, optimizing time and resources.
+Use the menu next to each configuration row in the UI to execute specific configurations as needed, optimizing time and resources.
 " %}

 **Storage vs. component jobs:**